INTERESTING FACTS ABOUT COMETS !!!

 The first person to realize that comets orbit the Sun was Edmond Halley in 1664, while looking through his dads telescope.

 The most famous and talked about comet is Halley’s comet, named after the first person to witness it, Edmond Halley.
 He developed an obsession with star gazing as a young man, and ended up studying the sky for most of his entire life.

 Like most comets, Halley’s comet is made of ice, dust and gas.

-In 1705, Edmond Halley realized that the comet that appeared in the night sky in the years 1531, 1607 and 1682, was actually the same comet that orbited the Earth every 76 years.
+In 1705, Edmond Halley realized that the comet that appeared in the night sky, in 1531, 1607, and 1682, was actually the same comet that orbited the Earth every 76 years.
 He predicted it would appear again in 1758, but unfortunately he did not live long enough to see its return, as he died in 1742.
 His discovery inspired others to name the comet after him.

 Halley’s comet is still appearing in the night sky every 76 years.
 The last time it traveled by Earth was in 1986, while its next visit is due in 2061.

-On March 2nd, 2004, the European Space Agency launched the space probe, Rosetta.
-10 years later, it went on to orbit around a comet, named the 67p/Churyumov-Gerasimenko.
-It dropped a lander, named Philae on the comet, which was the first human made craft to ever land on a comet.
+On March 2nd, 2004, the European Space Agency launched the space probe Rosetta, and 10 years later it went on to orbit around a comet, named the 67p/Churyumov-Gerasimenko.
+It dropped a lander named Philae on the comet, which was the first human made craft to ever land on a comet.

 Unfortunately the way it landed on the surface, the solar panels couldn’t get any power, so poor Philae is still asleep on the comet.
 Rosetta’s final act was to photograph itself coming into land on the comet.